MicrosoftDocs/entra-docs/docs/global-secure-access/reference-current-known-limitations.md

 ---
-title: Global Secure Access known limitations
+title: Known Limitations for Global Secure Access
 description: This article details the known issues and limitations you might encounter when using Global Secure Access.
 author: HULKsmashGithub
 ms.topic: reference
 ms.author: jayrusso
 manager: amycolannino
-ms.date: 12/18/2024
+ms.date: 12/19/2024
 ms.service: global-secure-access

+# Customer intent: As an administrator, I want to access the known limitations for Global Secure Access in one place.
+This article gathers all known issues and limitations into a single reference point.
+Global Secure Access articles with a "known limitations" section point to this article.
 ---
-# Global Secure Access known limitations
+# Known limitations for Global Secure Access

 Global Secure Access is the unifying term used for both Microsoft Entra Internet Access and Microsoft Entra Private Access.

 This article details the known issues and limitations you might encounter when using Global Secure Access.

 ## Global Secure Access client limitations
 The Global Secure Access client is available on multiple platforms.
-Expand each header for details about the known limitations for each platform.
+Select each tab for details about the known limitations for each platform.

 ### [Windows client](#tab/windows-client)
 Known limitations for the Global Secure Access client for Windows include: